yaremiyroman/piBoxBot/CAMERA.md

 Select setting optimized for fireworks
 Note that not all of these settings may be implemented, depending on camera tuning.
 --awb, -awb
 off
 auto
-sun  cloud shade tungsten fluorescent incandescent flash horizon
+sun cloudshade tungsten fluorescent incandescent flash horizon
 Set automatic white balance (AWB)
 Turn off white balance calculation Automatic mode (default)